cloudquantai/ordering_volume_demo/README.md

 This repository demonstrates different ways to determine the volumes of shares that are purchased.

-Trade volume refers to the number of shares to purchase, and thus the total dollar amount for each purchase.
+Order volume refers to the number of shares to purchase, and thus the total dollar amount for each purchase.

 One common way to determine volume is simply to purchase a fixed number of shares: num_shares=100 This way is great for its simplicity, but it's really not recommended because high-priced stocks will represent a much larger percentage of your gains and losses than lower priced stocks.